This post talks about topics related to Beverly's arc in the book and movie including abuse, sexual violence, and puberty. Read at your own risk.

 Whereas the boys are more or less coming into their own by Richie talking about how much he has sex with Ed’s mom or any girl in town (to deflect the shame of being gay), puberty is a subtle defining factor for Beverly, especially in the first film.
 Before she is distracting the leery pharmacist so the boys can steal first aid supplies and help Ben, Beverly is scanning the aisle of tampons.
 She is coming into her own as a young woman with absolutely no guidance from a supportive female role model, and that's something to admire as well as question - where are all the women in Stephen King's work beyond the one token character? why was Bev's mom erased from the narrative only to suggest that her father is a pedophile?

-Additionally, Bev's sexuality defines her in the first encounter against Pennywise.
+Additionally, Bev's sexuality defines her in the first and last encounter against Pennywise.
 After she reads the sweet poem Ben slips into her backpack, Beverly’s attacked by voices and strands of hair bursting through the faucet and tying her to the sink.
 A wave of blood explodes from the drain that covers the entire bathroom.
 As Beverly sits back in horror, her father walks in and cannot see the blood.
-Though the parents and adults are completely unaware of Pennywise’s far-reaching power, it’s also in this scene that her father realizes that she cut her hair short.
+Though the parents and adults are completely unaware of Pennywise’s power, it’s also in this scene that her father realizes that she cut her hair short.
 This makes her look like a boy, and was initially a way she lashed out against his advances towards her.
-Her hair and bodily changes work for and against her.
 Later, as the boys help Beverly clean the bathroom because they can see the blood too, the scene isn't treated as a source of comedy or disgust.
 It's almost a bonding experience for them as strong as attacking Henry Bowers in an epic rock fight.
 In a story that's aimed at boys becoming men, lost childhood or innocence, and children facing their fears, Bev also finds a way to accept coming of age.
+Furthermore, when the group is trying to defeat Pennywise in the sewer system and he shifts into her father, before he can say for the milliont time that she is his little girl, Bev stakes Pennywise as her dad in the throat - it's one of the defining moments that helps kick Pennywise into the tunnel to disappear for another twenty seven years.
+She's able to temporarily qualm the taunting voices and his acts of violence against her until she meets her husband.

 Even though Bev is fiercely outspoken and strong, one of the most confusing departures from the book for the first film is treating Beverly like a princess in distress in the eleventh hour.
 After the club has an argument over Bill's zeal for finding his brother despite putting his friends in danger, Bev is captured by Pennywise and goes into a catatonic state after seeing the deadlights (aka nexus of the universe).
 Her disappearance is the driving force for the boys to reunite and save her.
 For a hot second, Bev's experience with seeing the deadlights was meant to signal that she knows about their futures for the sequel, but the script doesn't do anything formidable with that knowledge or giving her more agency.
 For no inexplicable reason, Ben is able to revive Bev by kissing her, something the boys around him are outraged and grossed out by.
-Ben and Bev's 'true love's kiss' ultimately provides a moment of reprieve to acknowledge that Ben wrote the poem, but it's not substantially addressed again until the end of Chapter 2 where they get their happy ever after.
+Ben and Bev's 'true love's kiss' provides a moment of reprieve to acknowledge that Ben wrote the poem, but it's not substantially addressed again except for the love triangle she's stuck with between Ben and Bill, and until the end of Chapter 2 where she gets to ride off into the sunset with the former.

 Ultimately, Bev's womanhood is both a reflection of the problematic male gaze found in pop culture, but also an examination of the genuine fears young girls and women have about their bodies, self-esteem, and "its place" in a man's world.
 However, given the book’s length, and how intricate the character’s histories are, it’s hard to not be disappointed by the lack of attention the sequel doesn’t take advantage of.
 If the first film didn’t lay out the solid foundation for Beverly, and Sophia hadn’t been cast, it’s difficult to imagine what form she would’ve taken in the movies.
 Though she never escapes the way King initially wrote her, that doesn’t stop us from admiring her as one of horror’s most popular and bad-ass characters.